dreardon1021/spectrum-charter-fe-chalenge/README.md

 In the future I would like to complete the testing for each component and include some integration tests as well.
 I also would then apply CI/CD.
 I will add sorting buttons for name and states.
 Also allow a click on a restaurant table row to pop out some more information in an info bubble.
 If given more time all of this is achieveable.
 The only stretch goal that I have not yet attempted in my programming career has been TypeScript.
 I would like to achive this in the near future

+I would also like to make some items that are rendered with a map array prototype components themselves.
+A table row is an example of this.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).